qcwthu/qcwthu.github.io/_pages/publications.md

 {% include base_path %}

-You can find a full list of my papers on my <a href="https://scholar.google.com/citations?user=OwBrmXwAAAAJ">Google Scholar</a>.
+You can find a full list of my papers on my <a href="https://scholar.google.com/citations?user=OwBrmXwAAAAJ" target="_blank">Google Scholar</a>.

 {% for post in site.publications reversed %}
   {% include archive-single.html %}